 Your workers' comp benefits may cover visits to psychiatrists and therapists, medications, and other mental health care your doctor says you need.
 Keep in mind that your treatment plan might change as you recover, and that's okay — workers' comp should keep covering what your doctor recommends.

-If your PTSD keeps you home, you can potentially get payment to help replace your lost wages.
-This is true whether you can't work at all or just need to cut back your hours.
-The amount you stand to recover depends on how much you were making before.
+If your PTSD keeps you home, you can potentially get payments to help replace your lost wages.
+This is true whether you can't work at all or if you just need to cut back your hours.
+The amount depends on how much you were making before.

 Sometimes, struggling with PTSD means you can't go back to your old job.
 In that case, you might qualify for job retraining or help finding work that accommodates any limitations you now have.
 Washington State Department of Labor & Industries (L&I) officials will work with you to determine what kind of job you can handle.